 The next step is to become licensed by the appropriate Alaskan counseling board.
-Professional counselors are licensed by the Alaska Board of Professional Counselors; marital and family therapists are licensed by the Alaska Board of Marital and Family Therapy; school counselors are licensed by the Alaska Department of Education and Early Development; and chemical dependency counselors are licensed by the Alaska Commission for Behavioral Health Certification.
+Professional counselors are licensed by the Alaska Board of Professional Counselors (the Board); marital and family therapists are licensed by the Alaska Board of Marital and Family Therapy (the Board), both part of the Division of Corporations, Business, and Professional Licensing (the Division); school counselors are licensed by the Alaska Department of Education and Early Development (DEED); and chemical dependency counselors are licensed by the Alaska Commission for Behavioral Health Certification (ACBHC).
 Continue reading to learn more about each counseling licensure process in Alaska.

 Licensed Professional Counselor (LPC) Licensing Process

-To become a professional counselor, you must obtain a license from the Alaska Board of Professional Counselors.
-Applicants must have a 60-credit master’s degree; the Board prefers degrees in counseling from accredited institutions but will consider degrees in related fields or from non-accredited institutions if the coursework check sheet is included with the application.
+To become a professional counselor, you must obtain a license from the Alaska Board of Professional Counselors (the Board).
+Applicants must have a 60-credit master’s degree or doctoral degree in counseling or a related field from a regionally- or nationally-accredited institution.
+If the degree is not in counseling a coursework check sheet must be included with the application.
 Alaska LPCs use professional counseling theories, methods, and techniques to help clients improve relationships and maladaptive behaviors; they diagnose, assess, and treat mental, behavioral, and emotional disorders in individual or group treatment settings.
 If you would like to know more about what professional counselors do, see our mental health counselor career guide.

-Applicants must complete 3,000 hours of post-degree supervised clinical experience in a minimum of two years.
-At least 1,000 hours must be direct service delivery and the supervisor must provide no less than 100 hours of face-to-face supervision.
-The Board requires the supervisor to be licensed as an LPC, clinical social worker, marital and family therapist, psychologist, psychological associate, or a physician or advanced nurse practitioner certified to provide mental health services.
+Applicants must complete 3,000 hours of post-degree supervised clinical experience over a minimum of two years.
+At least 1,000 hours must be direct service delivery and the supervisor must provide at least 100 hours of face-to-face supervision.
+The Board requires the supervisor to be Board-approved as a supervisor and licensed as an LPC, clinical social worker, marital and family therapist, psychologist, psychological associate, or a physician or advanced nurse practitioner certified to provide mental health services.
 Additional information about supervision requirements can be found in the Board statues.

-Applicants must pass either the National Counselor Examination (NCE) or the National Clinical Mental Health Counselor Examination administered by the National Board for Certified Counselors (NBCC).
-The NCE is a 200-question multiple-choice exam that tests knowledge of the eight key counseling areas identified by CACREP, including human growth and development, social and cultural diversity, the counseling process, and diagnostic and assessment services.
-The NCMHCE uses a clinical simulation format to test for DSM and clinical counseling knowledge.
+Applicants must pass either the National Counselor Examination (NCE) or the National Clinical Mental Health Counselor Examination (NCMHCE) administered by the National Board for Certified Counselors (NBCC).
+The NCE is a 200-question multiple-choice exam that tests knowledge of the eight key counseling areas identified by the Council for Accreditation of Counseling & Related Educational Programs (CACREP), including human growth and development, social and cultural diversity, the counseling process, and diagnostic and assessment services.
+The NCMHCE uses a clinical simulation format to test for clinical counseling knowledge.
 The NBCC provides NCE and NCMHCE handbooks with detailed information for test takers and links to exam prep resources.

 4. Apply for and receive your LPC license.

 The application package for LPC licensure is available online and must be notarized prior to submission.
-The Board must receive the application package along with two letters of reference, certified transcripts, exam results, supervision verification, your criminal records check, and the required fees before they will process your file.
-The application fee is $200 and the initial licensure fee is $250 as of September 2019; it can take at least four weeks to be processed.
+The Board must receive the application package along with two letters of reference, official transcripts, exam results, supervision verification, your criminal records check, and the required fees before they will process your file.
+The application fee is $200 and the initial licensure fee is $250 as of January 2023, and applications can take four-six weeks to be processed.
 You must continue to practice with supervision and you cannot use the LPC title until you receive your license.

-In Alaska, there are no formal agreements for licensure by reciprocity but counselors licensed in other states can apply for licensure by credentials if the requirements are similar to those in Alaska.
-To be eligible, candidates must have at least 60 credits of graduate study or additional coursework will be required regardless of whether the degree meets counseling coursework requirements.
-Applicants must also submit supporting documentation, such as transcripts, and criminal records checks for Alaska, the previous state of residence, and any other state where they are or have been licensed.
+In Alaska, there are no formal agreements for licensure by reciprocity but counselors licensed in other states can apply for licensure by credentials if the requirements are greater than or equal to those in Alaska.
+To be eligible, candidates must have at least 60 credits of graduate study in counseling even if it was not required to obtain their licensure in another state.
+Applicants must also submit official transcripts, a criminal background check, and verification of licensure.
 Proof of completion of at least 40 continuing education credits within the past two years is also required.
 Licensure by credentials candidates should use the LPC application package.

-Licenses are valid from November 1 to October 31 of odd-numbered years; the Board mails renewal notices 30 days before expiration.
+Licenses must be renewed biennially and are valid from November 1 to October 31 of odd-numbered years; the Board mails renewal notices 30 days before expiration.
 You can either renew online or by submitting the paper application.
 The Board does not provide a grace period for late renewals and it is advised to allow up to six weeks for paper renewal processing.
-The renewal fee is $250 as of September 2019.
+The renewal fee is $250 as of January 2023.
 Licensees must confirm they have completed 40 hours of continuing education (CE) during each renewal period, including three hours of professional ethics training.
 While CE documentation is not requested at the time of renewal, it may be requested if you are chosen for a random audit by the Board.